zkmkarlsruhe/mac-dist-helper-examples/README.md

 mac-dist-helper-examples
 ========================

-Example projects for the [mac-dist-helper Makefiles](https://github.com/zkmkarlsruhe/mac-dist-helper) which automate packaging macOS binaries for distribution
+Example projects for the [mac-dist-helper Makefile](https://github.com/zkmkarlsruhe/mac-dist-helper) which automates packaging macOS binaries for distribution

 This code base has been developed by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).